syncfusion-content/wpf-docs/wpf/SfChart/Legend.md

 ![](Legend_images/chkbox_1.png)

-The series can be collapsed by ‘uncheck’ the CheckBox as below:
+The series can be collapsed by unchecking the CheckBox as below:

 ![](Legend_images/chkbox_2.png)